Prairie Dog Colony

 Prairie dogs are considered a “keystone” species because their colonies create islands of habitat that benefit approximately 150 other species.

-Prairie dogs are a food source for many animals, including bald eagles, burrowing owls, Ferruginous hawks, fox and coyotes.
+Prairie dogs are a food source for many animals, including bald eagles, Ferruginous hawks, foxes, and coyotes.
 Many species, like burrowing owls, use their burrows as homes.
-Prairie dogs even help aerate and fertilize the soil, allowing a greater diversity of plants to thrive.
-But the widespread destruction of prairie dog colonies and the arrival of the exotic disease plague in the 1900s reduced prairie dogs by more than 95 percent.
+Prairie dogs even help aerate and fertilize the soil allowing a greater diversity of plants to thrive.
+However, the widespread destruction of prairie dog colonies and the arrival of the exotic plague in the 1900s reduced prairie dogs by more than 95 percent.

 Standley Lake is home to several prairie dog colonies around the park.
-This colony is one of the smaller colonies but offers a great opportunity to view this important species in their habitat.
+This colony is one of the smaller colonies, but it offers a great opportunity to view this important species in its habitat.

 This point of interest is part of the tour: Standley Lake Regional Park & Wildlife Refuge Guided Tour